TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 ### The protocol layer
 ![protocol](02-02-connection-flows/key_protocol.png)

 Connecting at the protocol layer usually comes first in the play.
 This connection is between a device's OS and a Thing that can happen over Bluetooth or a Wireless network such as Wi-Fi ad hoc.
-To check if a Thing is connected at the protocol layer, just head to the Bluetooth and Wi-Fi settings in the OS.
+To check if a Thing is connected at the protocol layer, just head to the Bluetooth accessories or to the Wi-Fi settings in the OS.
 Here you will find the name of your Thing and its paired and connection status.
 During a Bluetooth connection, if the OS asks the user to confirm the pairing, it leads to a verified connection.
 An unverified connection occurs when the OS and Thing connect without the user's permission.
 With a Wi-Fi and a Wi-Fi ad hoc connection, if a password is exchanged, a verified connection is established leading to a thick solid grey line in our framework.
 If no password or code is exchanged, an unverified connection is established, which is represented by the dotted grey line in our framework.

 ![protocol](02-02-connection-flows/protocol.gif)